FlowFuse/website/src/blog/2024/04/integrate-dynamodb-with-node-red.md

 ## Setting Up DynamoDB
 ### Creating a DynamoDB Table

-To begin with DynamoDB, you first need to create a table.
+There's no need to create a DynamoDB database, you do need to create a table.
 Here’s how you can do it:

 1. Log into the AWS Management Console and navigate to the DynamoDB section.
 2. Click on **Create table**.